aysenurdalfidan/nyc-airbnb-mlops/README.md

 ---

 ## API Deployment with FastAPI
-We developed a FastAPI microservice to serve the model's predictions:
+A FastAPI microservice was developed to serve the model's predictions.

 ```python
 from fastapi import FastAPI